Types Of Branding Strategies: Key Highlights

 Leads are more likely to trust a company in the future and become loyal customers if they know what to expect from the brand.

-The process of lead onboarding begins from the first contact with the customer and continues until they are able to make an informed decision about your brand and its products or services.
+The process of lead onboarding begins from the first contact with the customer and continues until they can make an informed decision about your brand and its products or services.

 This may consist of detailed step-by-step instructions, tutorials, guidance and support with the aim of helping leads understand how your brand solves their pain points.